 The canister antenna is cylindrical in shape and measures 48 inches high and 14.6 inches in diameter.
-The antenna would be situated on top of the existing pole, extending the overall structure height to 49.3 feet.
+The antenna would be situated on a replacement pole, extending the overall structure height to 46 feet.
 The antenna would be painted to match the pole.
 The drawings and photographic simulations included with this application depict the design and its appearance on the pole.